Table of Contents

 Juvenile idiopathic scoliosis has the highest risk for getting worse of all of the idiopathic types of scoliosis.
 Bracing can be tried early if the curve is not very severe.
 The goal is to prevent the curve from getting worse until the person stops growing.
 Since the curve starts early in these people, and they have a lot of time left to grow, there is a higher chance for needing more aggressive treatment or surgery.

 Adolescent idiopathic scoliosis is the most common form of scoliosis.
 If the curve is small when first diagnosed, it can be observed and followed with routine X-rays and measurements.
-If the curve stays below 25 degrees, no other treatment is needed.
-You may return to see the doctor every three to four months to check for any worsening of the curve.
+If the curve or Cobb angle stays below about 20-25 degrees (Cobb method or angle, is a measurement of the degree of curvature), no other treatment is needed.
+The patient may return to see the doctor every three to four months to check for any worsening of the curve.
 Additional X-rays may be repeated each year to obtain new measurements and check for progression of the curve.
-If the curve is between 25-40 degrees and you are still growing, a brace may be recommended.
+If the curve is between 25-40 degrees and the patient is still growing, a brace may be recommended.
 Bracing is not recommended for people who have finished growing.
 If the curve is greater than 40 degrees, then surgery may be recommended.

 As explained above, scoliosis is not typically associated with back pain.
-In cases with back pain, the symptoms can be lessened with physical therapy, massage, and exercises, including yoga.
-These can help to strengthen the muscles of the back.
-They are not, however, a cure for scoliosis and will not be able to correct the abnormal curve.
+However, in some patients with back pain, the symptoms can be lessened with physical therapy, massage, and exercises, including yoga (but refraining from twisting pressures on the spine).
+These activities can help to strengthen the muscles of the back.
+Medical treatment is mainly limited to pain relievers such as nonsteroidal anti-inflammatory medications (NSAIDs) and anti-inflammatory injections.
+These treatments are not, however, a cure for scoliosis and will not be able to correct the abnormal curve.
 Continue Reading